kununu/collections/docs/collection-trait.md

 Internally it is calling the `keys` method and for each key it is call the `ArrayIterator::offsetUnset`  and returning the instance to allow fluent calls.

+## count

+Internally it is calling the `ArrayIterator::count` method.

 ## chunk

 Internally this method chunks the collection (by getting a copy with [getArrayCopy](https://www.php.net/manual/en/arrayiterator.getarraycopy.php) method) with the PHP [array_chunk](https://www.php.net/manual/function.array-chunk.php) function, returning a zero indexed array of collections of the same type as the initial one.